FLAME-HPC/PANDEMACE/README.md

 How to cite
 --
-The Eurace@ECB-IMF Source Code is a Modified Version of the Eurace@Unibi Source Code (Standard Version, 2014).
+The PANDEMACE Source Code is a Modified Version of the Eurace@ECB+IMF Source Code (Version of 20 April, 2020).

-% Any publication that contains results derived from the Eurace@ECB-IMF Source Code must contain the following (or similar) acknowledgement:
+The Eurace@ECB+IMF Source Code is a Modified Version of the Eurace@Unibi Source Code (Standard Version, 2014).

-% BiBTeX:
+To comply with the license of the Eurace@Unibi Source Code:

 Any publication that contains results derived from the Eurace@Unibi Source Code must contain the following (or similar) acknowledgement: